fshequin/boot-wp-sass/README.md

 6. The Wordpress 4.0 framework
 7. Wordpress config rearranged to allow for both local and hosted DB configurations
 8. A starter theme called "boot-theme", ready for customization
-9. Added a mixins.less file with many commonly used LESS mixins which compiles from style.less
+9. Added a mixins.scss file with many commonly used SCSS mixins and bourbon.scss which compiles from style.less
 10. I use CodeKit to check and compile the bootstrap and my own custom scss / JS into the site's working CSS and JS files.
 The project includes a CodeKit config file that saves project level settings.

 **Notes:**